d-bl/GroundForge/docs/help/Patch-Size.md

 title: Patch Size
 ---

-The dimensions of the diagrams have some unexpected consequences.
+Changing the dimensions of the diagrams may have some unexpected consequences.

 Large sizes
 -----------